Battle of Harnaulgarh

 The Battle of Harnaulgarh was fought between the Durrani Empire and the Sikh Misls of Dal Khalsa in 1762.

+Background

 Battle

-The Sikhs assembled on May 1762 and plundered the baggage of the Mughal governor of Sirhind, Zain Khan Sirhindi.
+The Sikhs assembled in May 1762 and plundered the baggage of the Mughal governor of Sirhind, Zain Khan Sirhindi.
 The Sikh forces then marched and fought a severe battle with the Durranis at Harnaulgarh, a place 30 miles from Sirhind.
-The Sikhs secured a decisive victory at Harnaulgarh by driving away the Afghans and the defeated governor of Sirhind, Zain Khan Sirhindi, was forced to pay tribute of Rs.
+The Sikhs secured a decisive victory at Harnaulgarh by driving away the Durranis and the defeated governor of Sirhind, Zain Khan Sirhindi, was forced to pay tribute of Rs.
 50,000 to the Sikhs as a penalty for his loss.